ankurk91/vue-toast-notification/readme.md

 ### `Vue.$toast.default(message,?options)`

 ## Global options
-You can set options for all of the instances during plugin initialization
+You can set options for all the instances during plugin initialization
 ```js
 Vue.use(VueToast, {
   // One of options